 These markets recommend we implement the BIP that is predicted to result in the highest transactions per second.

 Learn to walk before you run and don’t compel people

 As soon as it comes up that decision markets could help with bitcoin governance (52:31 in the above video) they look for a way to centrally plan all bitcoin governance and development through futarchy.
-Brian then throws his arms up in despair when they can’t think of an easy way to implement decision markets in bitcoin that compel people to implement their recommended decisions.
+Brian then throws his arms up in despair when they can’t think of an easy way to implement decision markets in Bitcoin that compel people to implement their recommended decisions.

-This is a discussion happening before any prediction markets on bitcoin governance questions even exist.
+This is a discussion happening before any prediction markets on Bitcoin governance questions even exist.
 Let’s not get ahead of ourselves.

 There is no need to make a convoluted futarchy governance structure with binding decisions that directly update node software or anything like that.
 These markets would be run to make recommendations for what decision to implement.
-Nodes, particularly miners, signaling preferences and running code would still be the way decisions are implemented.
+Nodes, particularly miners, signalling preferences and running code would still be the way decisions are implemented.

 As the decision market’s recommendations prove to be good, over time they would become increasingly followed and relied upon.
-Hopefully to the point where they are the main decision making mechanism in bitcoin governance.
+Hopefully to the point where they are the main decision-making mechanism in Bitcoin governance.